VERIFY BEFORE RELYING

 | Light jacket | Useful because test rooms can feel cool |

 DBPR's Candidate Information Booklet says candidates must bring two valid forms of signature identification, one government-issued.
 It also says sales associate candidates must present the pre-license education completion certificate at the test center every time they wish to take the exam, unless they are using an accepted equivalent.
+The booklet also says the course certificate is good for two years from the completion date and that an expired course will not be accepted at the exam site.

 If you are using an accepted equivalent, bring that proof.

-If your certificate is close to expiration, has a name mismatch, or is hard to read, solve that before the morning of the exam.
+If your certificate is close to expiration, has a name or address mismatch, or is hard to read, solve that before the morning of the exam.
 The test center is not where you want a paperwork debate.

 Use the Florida real estate exam day checklist if you want the full document list.